Yodel (company): History

+Ownership dispute

+A legal dispute emerged in 2025 over the ownership of Yodel, following its proposed acquisition by InPost.
+Multiple parties—including Jacob Corlett (Yodel’s former chairman, acting through Corja Holdings), Shift Global Holdings, and over 70 other claimants—assert that they lawfully exercised warrants entitling them to more than 75% of Yodel’s share capital.
+A High Court injunction in May 2025 prevented completion of the InPost transaction pending resolution of these claims.

 Collect+

 In February 2011, Collect+ a parcel sending and collection service, was launched as a joint venture between PayPoint and Yodel.
 This service is available through almost 6,000 of the PayPoint retail network in the UK and allows customers to collect and send packages at their local convenience store.
-In April 2020, PayPoint announced an agreement with Yodel to take full ownership of 'Collect+.
+In April 2020, PayPoint announced an agreement with Yodel to take full ownership of Collect+.